Step One: Getting to know your country of choice

 Canada has become more and more popular as a destination for property investment and emigration.
 Canada does not impose any restrictions on non-residents owning property in the country, although it is not until recent years that the country has become more popular as a location for property investment and emigration, having previously been overshadowed by its close neighbour, the USA.

-Property investment is focused around specific regions of Canada.
-Property prices – particularly in the larger cities – have been on the up for some time; and the country is considered a safe haven from an investment perspective.
-The country as a whole has experienced property price rises of almost 12 percent in 2016.
+Property investment is focused on specific regions of Canada.
+Property prices – particularly in the larger cities – have been on the up for some time, and the country is considered a safe haven from an investment perspective.
+The country as a whole has experienced property price rises of almost 12 per cent in 2016.
 The most popular destinations remain Greater Vancouver and Toronto, with rising sales in the Fraser Valley, Victoria and Vancouver Island.